ASAT program of China: Dong Neng series

 On 13 May 2013, the PRC conducted a test launched from Xichang Satellite Launch Center referred to as 'Kunpeng-7.
-The object was launched on a 32 deg inclination south east path to a high sub-orbit altitude of more than 18,600 miles.
 The launch was subsequently identified by the US as a test for the Dong Neng/动能-2 (DN-2) ASAT interceptor.

 On 23 July 2014, the PRC was reported to have conducted a successful land based missile test.
 However, the US said that the test was a 'non-destructive' test of an anti-satellite weapon.

-A Chinese military official confirmed in December 2015 Beijing's latest test of a satellite-killing missile DN-3 that threatens U.S. space assets.

-In February 2018, the Dong Neng-3 was tested.